rexdf/pixiv_ugoira_gif/README.md

 INTRODUCTION

-Creates a button which allows to generate an animated GIF or an WEB video from an ugoira animation hosted on pixiv.
+Creates a button which allows to generate an animated GIF or an WEBM video from an ugoira animation hosted on pixiv.

 It requires a javascript code injector like Greasemonkey for Firefox or Tampermonkey for Chrome.
 I haven't tested it in another browsers nor plugins/methods.